 “This project aims to reduce the cataract surgery waitlist for Aboriginal and Torres Strait Islander residents within the Top End and will support the delivery of up to 150 cataract surgical procedures by the end of the year.”

-Data from the National Indigenous Eye Health Survey (2008) and the Road Map to Close the Gap for Vision, shows:
+National Indigenous Eye Health Survey (2008) and the Road Map to Close the Gap for Vision data:

 > Find out more about The Foundation's program work in Australia.